ruslan-kl/defme.xyz/content/about/skills.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Things I feel passionate about" subtitle = ""
+title = "Other things I feel passionate about" subtitle = ""

 # Showcase personal skills or business features.